SharePoint/sp-dev-docs/docs/solution-guidance/search-api-usage-sharepoint-add-in.md

 ---
-title: Search API usage in the SharePoint add-in model ms.date: 11/03/2017
+title: Search API usage in the SharePoint Add-in model ms.date: 11/03/2017
 ---
-Search API usage in the SharePoint add-in model
+Search API usage in the SharePoint Add-in model
 ===============================================

 Summary